 What is your plan to increase literacy and help struggling young readers who have fallen short of grade level benchmarks?

 We know that the greatest factor in student achievement is effective teaching.
 With teachers who are well-trained in instructional methods–and whose class sizes remain reasonable–we can catch learning problems early and intervene effectively.
 This early detection and intervention is also served by early childhood learning programs.

 I am grateful for my relationship with the legislature and the investment to improve literacy for all students in Idaho.
 I have already successfully secured funding for a new IRI (Idaho Reading Indicator) which gives teachers more detail on how to address learning difficulties in our youngest readers, as well as secured funds for expanding services to those students who qualify for extra reading interventions.
 Now we need to come together to expand our summer reading programs to address the summer reading loss, as well as training for every teacher in K-3, through opportunities such as reading summits, professional development and expanding on our reading coaches.

-Catch up on the biggest races in the May 15 primaries by visiting our Election 2018 page.
+Catch up on the biggest races in the Nov.
+6 general election by visiting our Election 2018 page.